Today is April 1; it's officially Census Day. Every 10 years, the U.S. Census Bureau works to count every person who's living in the United States.

 What is the Census Bureau doing to respond to the coronavirus outbreak?

-The original plan was to have all the census data collected by July 31, but the bureau has already pushed that deadline back to mid-August.
+The original plan was to have all the census data collected by July 31, but the bureau pushed that deadline back to mid-August.
 The bureau will take any other steps it deems necessary to ensure an accurate count, even if it means further delays.
 The Census Bureau is required by law to deliver the census results to the President and Congress by December 31.
 If it’s necessary to delay this date I'm sure it will be addressed, although it would likely require congressional action.

 There’s concern about undercounts of certain groups of people, especially communities of color and immigrants.
 What factors are at play?